sveltejs/learn.svelte.dev/content/tutorial/02-advanced-svelte/07-composition/02-named-slots/README.md

 </div>
 ```

-We need to add some styles to the `<small>` element so that it occupies its own line.
+We need to add some styles to the `<small>` element in `App.svelte` so that it occupies its own line.
 The contents of `<Card>` inherit styles from `Card.svelte`, such as `font-family` (the lettering is something called ['Silian Rail'](https://www.youtube.com/watch?v=aZVkW9p-cCU)), but normal scoping rules apply — we need to add the styles to `App.svelte` because that's where the element is:

 ```svelte
 /// file: App.svelte